ThomPoppins/MERN-Enterprise-Search/README.md

 - [ ] [MERNSTACK-] Very nice code example blocks by Nextra.
 [See more over here.](https://nextra.site/docs/guide/advanced/npm2yarn)
 - [ ] [MERNSTACK-] AFMAKEN RESPONSE VANUIT SERVER NAAR CLIENT/BROWSER packages\nextra-theme-docs\server.ts
 - [ ] [MERNSTACK-] [Get the Apollo VSCode extension up and running](https://www.apollographql.com/docs/devtools/editor-plugins/), simply follow the steps in the extension description.
-- [ ] [MERNSTACK-] Implement [this GraohQL interactive playground component](https://github.com/remorses/mini-graphiql-playground) on to a page of my website.

 - [ ] [MERNSTACK-] [Start NOW with project management of your ALREADY EXISTING PROJECT on GraphQL Hive](https://the-guild.dev/graphql/hive/docs/management/projects).
 - [ ] [MERNSTACK-] [Introduction to Hive](https://the-guild.dev/graphql/hive/docs) Start now and only when you are completely set up for basic project management, only then start the next task.
 - [ ] [Get started with introduction tutorial](https://www.apollographql.com/tutorials/lift-off-part1) and implement the interactive component on my documentation website.